The Best Rivers In Ontario For Trout And Steelhead

 The lower Credit River provides anglers with good opportunities for steelhead and large runs of salmon as well as smallmouth bass.

-Migratory species on the lower Credit river can make it all the way to the Norval Dam in the town of Norval which is just upriver from Hwy 7.
-Salmon and can be found in the river from August to November and steelhead from September to late May.
+Migratory species on the lower Credit River can make it all the way to the Norval Dam in the town of Norval, which is just upriver from Hwy 7.
+Salmon can be found in the river from August to November, and steelhead from September to late May.

-Peak runs of salmon on the Credit river are from September to late October and the steelhead runs can be good in Early October to December and then again from March to May.
+Peak salmon runs on the Credit River are from September to late October, and steelhead runs can be good from Early October to December and then again from March to May.

-There are a number of parks and fishing access is generally good through the whole lower Credit river.
+There are plenty of parks with good fishing access on the lower Credit River.
 One of the most popular sections is Erindale park which is part of the year-round open section and has good runs of migratory trout and salmon.

-The Credit river has a year-round open section for fishing steelhead from highway 403 to Lake Ontario. – Always check the fishing regulations before you you in case this has changed
+The Credit River has a year-round open section for fishing steelhead from Highway 403 to Lake Ontario. – Always check the fishing regulations before you go fishing in case this has changed

 Late spring Brown trout from the upper Credit River